 In addition, various officers and directors may hold senior positions with entities involved in the investment management industry or otherwise be involved in transactions within the investment management industry and may develop other interests outside of the Corporation.
-In the event that any such conflict of interest arises, a director who has a conflict will be required to disclose the conflict to a meeting of the directors of the Corporation and abstain from voting for or against the approval of such participation or such terms as per the terms of this policy.
+In the event that any such conflict of interest arises, a director who has a conflict will be required to disclose the conflict to a meeting of the directors of the Corporation and, unless the contract or transaction is one relating to an affiliate of the Corporation, abstain from voting for or against the approval of such participation or such terms as per the terms of this policy.